 If you’re not quite sure how much risk you’re comfortable with, though, think about how you might feel seeing your investments plummet in value, and the impact this might have on your emotional wellbeing, as well as your overall financial situation.
 Investing isn’t for the faint-hearted, as the stock market can be unpredictable.

 Only you can know what level of risk you’re truly comfortable with, but you should think about whether you can afford to lose money or tie it up for many years in the stock market.
-If you do not want to risk losing any money, and you’re worried about having enough cash set aside to meet rising living costs, investing isn’t likely to be right for you.
+If you don’t want to risk losing any money, and you’re worried about having enough cash set aside to meet rising living costs, investing isn’t likely to be right for you.
 Bear in mind, though, that even cash savings accounts aren’t without risk as inflation can eat into the purchasing power of your money over time.
 Read more about investing in our article Is investing right for you?

 Consider your timeframe